 Free Immigration Advice For ILE As A Victim Of Domestic Violence

-Can I Apply For Fee Waiver For ILE As A Victim Of Domestic Violence?
+Can I Apply for a Fee Waiver for ILE as a Victim of Domestic Violence?

-You can apply for a fee waiver for your Indefinite Leave to Remain (ILE) application as a victim of domestic violence.
-You do not have to pay the fee to apply for Indefinite Leave to Remain (ILE) as a victim of domestic violence if you can provide evidence that you:
+You can apply for a fee waiver for your Indefinite Leave to Enter (ILE) application as a victim of domestic violence.
+You do not have to pay the fee to apply for Indefinite Leave to Enter (ILE) as a victim of domestic violence if you can provide evidence that you:

 - do not have a place to live and cannot afford one